jamietr1/google-docs-writing-tracker/README.md

 where the script looks for documents and it is from here that it makes archival copies into the Earlier folder so that is can produce a difference file.

-CAUTION: You never want to edit the version of the file in the Sandbox/Earlier folder.
-These edits will be over- written each night.
+<strong><font color="red">CAUTION</font></strong>: You never want to edit the version of the file in the Sandbox/Earlier folder.
+These edits will be over-
+written each night.
 When you go to edit a file in your Sandbox, BE SURE THAT IS IT IN YOUR SANDBOX FOLDER and NOT the EARLIER folder.